SukhjinderArora/fullstack-ecommerce-app/README.md

 6. Provision the PostgreSQL database in your application dashboard on Heroku website.

-7. Optionally, you can restore the database from the `ecommerce.dump` file in the `database-backup` by running this command:
+7. Optionally, you can restore the database from the `ecommerce.dump` file in the `database-backup` directory by running this command:

    ```bash
    heroku pg:backups:restore '<URL of upload location>' DATABASE_URL --app <your-heroku-app-name>